adrisha-dev/medibill-ai/README.md

 - Offering a **family-friendly explanation mode** designed for non-medical users
 - Indicating whether a charge is **likely covered, partially covered, or not covered by insurance**
 - Providing **educational visual explanations** to help users understand medicines and procedures
 - Supporting **multiple languages**, allowing families to access information in the language they are most comfortable with
+- **Mobile responsive UI** for accessing anytime and anywhere
 ---
 ## 🛠️ Tech Stack Used